|

 make.
 Many companies don't know what their costs are to make a product.

-The ones that do, have a tremendous advantage.
+The ones that do know their costs have a tremendous advantage.